Buy Now! Common Nuclear Emergency Meds From The W.H.O. Are OTC

 Decorporating Agents

-After a nuclear detonation, radioactive dust falls to the ground.
-Most of the dust falls in about two weeks.
+After a nuclear detonation, radioactive dust will fall to the ground.
+It takes about two weeks for most of the dust to come down.

-Radioactive material can be deposited on foods like vegetables and animal feed within that time.
+Radioactive material can deposit on foods like vegetables and animal feed within that time.
 Over time, radionuclides may be transferred through the soil into crops or animals and build up within food.

 In such cases, decorporation therapy reduces absorption from the gastrointestinal tract or uses isotopic dilution, diuretics, adsorbents, and chelating agents to remove the radionuclides from the body.